Can You Get Chlamydia From Kissing?

 Chlamydia usually affects a person’s genitals as they get it whilst having sexual intercourse.
 However, you can get chlamydia in your throat after performing oral sex or anal rimming on an infected partner.

-Reassuringly though, you can still kiss someone with chlamydia in their throat and not catch chlamydia yourself.
+Reassuringly though, you can still kiss someone with chlamydia in their throat and not be infected with chlamydia yourself.

 • Have unprotected vaginal, anal or oral sex.